Debian 10, Cloud-init and static IP addresses

 $ make image_buster-backports_genericcloud_amd64

-Note: by default these images have no root
+Note: by default these images have no root password in console, and

-login capability except for public key auth.
+no remote root login capability except for public key auth.

 Addendum: download pre-built image